 What Did We Get Wrong

 It’s not easy to know where to start with this topic, so let’s start by identifying the key arguments against homosexuality.
-I’ll deal with each of these in turn, and in varying levels of detail, over the next few weeks and months.
+I’ll deal with each of these in turn, and in varying levels of detail, over the next few months and years on this blog, and in the ALLin podcast.
 But right now, I’d be very interested to know if I have covered all the arguments.
 I don’t want to deal with the arguments themselves at this stage, and I am not providing comprehensive refutations right now – I just want to make sure I have all the arguments listed.
 Please let me know if you think I am missing any, and I’ll add them to my list.

 The arguments against homosexuality typically fall into the following categories: